AriFordsham/GHCWiki/type-functions.md

 In the parser, we put the original type terms specified as parameters in the field `tcdTyPats`.
 For top-level declarations, after checking that the parameters are all plain type variables (possibly with a kind signature), we reset `tcdTyPats` to `Nothing` (this already happens during AST construction). `DataDecls` created during parsing Core are already born with `tcdTyPats` being Nothing.
 (Although, the latter may change.)

+### Phasing

+GHC is organised such that class and type declarations are processed (during renaming and type checking) before any instance declarations are considered.
+The problem now is that instance declarations may contain type declarations; hence, anything that may depend on a type declaration can now also depend on an instance declaration.
+We solve that by lifting associated data types out of instances before renaming (and hence also before type checking of type and class declarations).